Contributor: W Benjamin Lindner

 •proof of age;

-•other situations where a formal statement is required that the information being provided is true and correct.
+•other situations where a formal record is required that states that the information provided is true and correct.

-The person making the statement (the declarant) must sign the declaration in the presence of an authorised witness and make a solemn declaration that it is true and correct.
-A statutory declaration may only be made by a natural person, not by an organisation or company.
+The person making the statement (the declarant) must sign the declaration in the presence of an authorised witness (e.g. a justice of the peace) and make a solemn declaration that it is true and correct.
+A statutory declaration can only be made by a natural person (i.e. not by an organisation or company).

 Anyone knowingly making a false declaration is liable to criminal prosecution for perjury.

 A statutory declaration may be typed or handwritten, and should be in a similar form to the following if for use in Victoria:

 I [insert declarant’s full name], [insert occupation] of [insert declarant’s street address] in the State of Victoria do solemnly and sincerely declare that [insert required details].

 I acknowledge that this declaration is true and correct, and I make it with the understanding and belief that a person who makes a false declaration is liable to the penalties of perjury.

 [To be signed here by the declarant, in presence of authorised witness]